 For some reason we have developed this rule that we must keep our pregnancy to ourselves until 12 weeks.
-Of course you might not want to shout it from the roof tops but why have we put this expectations on ourselves to keep this to ourselves, to suffer in silence with our emotions, exhaustion and sickness until we are in the "safe zone."
+Of course you might not want to shout it from the roof tops but why have we put this expectations on ourselves to keep this to ourselves?
+This means we have to suffer in silence with our emotions, exhaustion and sickness until we are in the “safe zone.”

 For many weeks on end with both my pregnancies I sheltered myself, hid myself from my friends, my family and the community of women who support me day in and day out.

-This pregnancy I stopped engaging on my social media as I normally do because I felt like I was lying to everyone with whom are always so honest with me and to be completely honest I started to feel a sense of jealousy of everyone who looked so happy and healthy doing all the things I couldn't.
-I couldn't leave the house (or bed some days) and I began to feel so isolated and started questioning myself and my decisions.
+This pregnancy I stopped engaging on my social media as I normally do because I felt like I was lying to everyone with whom are always so honest with me.
+To be completely honest I started to feel a sense of jealousy of everyone who looked so happy and healthy doing all the things I couldn’t.
+I couldn’t leave the house (or bed some days) and I began to feel so isolated and started questioning myself and my decisions.

 It takes a village…